This is the one and only Excellence in Broadcasting Network, and it's Friday.

 We're the exception.

-I appreciate the the Farad Heritage Foundation today.
+I appreciate the Heritage Foundation today.

-Um is Obamacare consistent with our first principles.
+Is Obamacare consistent with our first principles?

-And this is a piece from the Heritage Foundation about how the all of this health care is really just unconstitutional.
+And this is a piece from the Heritage Foundation about how all of this health care is really just unconstitutional.

-During one of Arlen Specter's early health care town halls in Lebanon, Pennsylvania, a mother of two, Katie Abrams told the audience, I don't believe this is just about health care.
+During one of Arlen Specter's early health care town halls in Lebanon, Pennsylvania, a mother of two, Katie Abrams, told the audience, I don't believe this is just about health care.

 It's not about TARP.